vmsaif/ant-path-finding-using-A-Star-algorithm/README.md

 [![Hits](https://hits.sh/github.com/vmsaif/ant-path-finding-using-A-Star-algorithm.svg?label=Visits&color=100b75)](https://hits.sh/github.com/vmsaif/ant-path-finding-using-A-Star-algorithm/)

+# About the Game

+Dive into a world where you're not just a player, but a creator.
+In this interactive game, **you** design the maze, but here's the twist: Can you design a maze swiftly, using the least time possible, yet make our AI take the maximum time to find its way?
+The challenge?
+Make the AI ponder over your crafty creation.
+While our AI boasts of solving most mazes in a mere moment, we've added a graphic representation of the ant's journey to allow you to savor the AI's decision-making, one step at a time.
+The stakes?
+Your creativity versus AI's intelligence.
+Don your creator's cap, and let the games begin!

+## Your Journey as a Creator

+At the start of the game, you're presented with a blank canvas.
+Here, you get to wear the hat of a creator:

+1. **Designate Start and Finish:** Decide where the ant starts its journey and where its food (goal) lies.
+2. **Craft the Terrain:** Mold the landscape by placing obstacles, open terrains, grasslands, or swamplands.
+Each terrain type presents a unique challenge to the AI.
+Grasslands make the ant take longer to cross than open terrains, and swamplands prolong its journey even more.
+Obstacles?
+They're the ultimate roadblock, making paths impassable.
+3. **The Ant's Quest:** Once you've crafted your masterpiece, sit back and watch the ant embark on its quest to find the goal.
+Behind the scenes is the formidable A* algorithm, aided by the Manhattan distance heuristic function.
+But you don't need to dive into these complexities; your main course is the visual spectacle of the ant navigating its way through the challenges you've set.

+Note: You can even make it further challenging by limiting the count of each terrain type.
+For example, you can limit yourself from using the number of obstacles, grasslandsand, swamplands you can use.
+This will make the mage creation more challenging.

 ## Logic and Design of Program

 The program uses the A* algorithm to find the shortest path from the ant to the food.
 The ant is the start and the food is the goal.
 The ant can move in 8 directions.